 The best information in the province comes from the APCHQ, the Quebec home builder's association, and their warranty programs.
 The catch is that this information is only available in French.
 So with their permission, I have translated their Frequently Asked Question section from their website and made it available to you here on my own website, with a few of my comments to make it clear.
-Click here to see the original text: www.GoMaison.com.
-At the end of this text the APCHQ gives a listing of other useful resources.
+Click here to see the original text: www.GoMaison.com. (no longer available - 2019) Some information can be found at the Sociéte d'habitation Québec.

 My translation from www.GoMaison.com, a site of the APCHQ.

 HOW CAN I KNOW IF I HAVE A PYRITE PROBLEM?
 WHAT ARE THE SIGNS THAT I SHOULD LOOK FOR?